Lunarage/TDT4140/backend/README.md

 └── requirements.txt (Python dependencies for the project)
 ```
 ## Database
-The database consists of 4 entities:
-- User
-- Organization
-- Activity
-- Categories
+The database is described by the following ER-diagram:
 ![ER-diagram](Database ER.png)

 ## REST API